 - Medium Voltage (MV) Cables: The wind turbines will be connected through medium voltage cables (33kV) to the substation.
 The connection between the turbines and the substation will be made using underground transmission cables buried in ground by trenches. - Communications Network: the Project will have a Supervisory Control and Data Acquisition (SCADA) system for the remote operation of the facilities.
 A communication network will be installed which will consist of fibre optic cables connecting the turbines together to the SCADA system at substation.
 The communication system will be installed in the same trenches as the MV cables discussed above. - Substation: The substation is a high voltage transformer substation that collects and converts the output from the turbines to a higher voltage (from 33 kV to 220 kV) that is appropriate for connection with the High Voltage National Grid (220 kV).
 One substation will be located within the Project area.
 A typical 220 kV substation is presented in Figure 3-6. - Project Electricity Transmission Line: electricity generated from the Project will be connected from the substation to the National Grid through an Overhead Transmission Line (OHTL) and will be developed by EETC.
-It is important to note that the Overhead Transmission Line (OHTL) that will connect from the substation to the national grid (to be developed by EETC) is not included in the ESIA given that no information is available on it at this stage (e.g. specific route, length, etc.) A separate ESIA will be performed for the 220 kV EETC OHTL. - Other infrastructure and utilities in the Project site will include the following:
+It is important to note that the Overhead Transmission Line (OHTL) that will connect from the substation to the national grid (to be developed by EETC) is not included in this ESIA.
+A separate standalone ESIA was performed and completed for the 220 kV EETC OHTL.

-- Building Infrastructure: onsite building infrastructure will be required for the daily operation of the Project.
+- Other infrastructure and utilities in the Project site will include the following: - Building Infrastructure: onsite building infrastructure will be required for the daily operation of the Project.
 Such buildings could include an administrative building (offices) used for normal daily operational related work, control room and a warehouse for storage of equipment and machinery such as spare parts, oil cartridges, fuel, lubricants, etc.; - A crane pad next to each wind turbine to accommodate cranes for the installation of the wind turbines and for maintenance activities during operation.
 The crane pads will be suitable to support loads required for the erection, assembly an operation and maintenance of the turbines.
-Generally, each crane pad has an area of around 1,500m2. - Road network: a road network will be required for installation of the turbines during the construction process and for ease of access to the turbines for maintenance purposes during operation.
+Generally, each crane pad has an area of around 1,500m. - Road network: a road network will be required for installation of the turbines during the construction process and for ease of access to the turbines for maintenance purposes during operation.